awsdocs/amazon-eks-user-guide/doc_source/calico.md

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.0.1/config/v1.0/calico.yaml
    ```

+> **Note**: When upgrading from an EKS v1.0.0 cluster running Calico v3.0.6, restart each `Pod` after applying the EKS CNI manifest and the Calico manifest.

+**To verify Calico is running on your system**

 1. Watch the `kube-system` daemon sets and wait for the `aws-node` and `calico-node` daemon sets to have the `DESIRED` number of pods in the `READY` state\.
 When this happens, Calico is working\.